 Step 6.
 Reboot your computer.

-How to Fix “Destination Path Too Long” error on Windows 11/10 using Local Group Policy Editor?
+How to Fix the “Destination Path Too Long” error on Windows 11/10 using Local Group Policy Editor?

 Gentle Reminder: Local Group Policy Editor is not a part of Windows 11/10 Home Edition.
 Either enable gpedit.msc first on your PC, or use the registry method.